astariul/pytere/docs/usage.md

 For the code reference (in `docs/code_ref.md`), make sure to change the name from `pytere` to the name of your package.

+!!! info
+    The documentation will be published in Github page ***after*** you create a Github release.

 ### Change the package name

 Make sure to replace the name of the folder `pytere/`, which contains the source code of the package, to the name of ***your*** package.